citusdata/citus_docs/develop/reference_workarounds.rst

 Change a distribution column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Citus has a function called :ref:`alter_distributed_table` that can change the distribution column
-of a distributed table.
+In previous versions of Citus, changing a distribution column was more
+difficult.
+However, starting in Citus 10 you can use the
+:ref:`alter_distributed_table` function:

 .. code-block:: postgres